vazco/meteor-universe-i18n/README.md

     // url to the host with translations (default: Meteor.absoluteUrl())
     // useful when you want to load translations from different host
     hostUrl: 'http://current.host.url/'

+    // (On server side only) Gives you possibility of adding/changing response headers translationsHeaders = {'Cache-Control':'max-age=2628000'};
 };

 // formatting numbers for locale ( default locale is current )